tronprotocol/documentation-en/docs/introduction/overview.md

 1.&nbsp;In order to punish the vicious developer, for the abnormal contract, if the execution times out (more than 50ms) or quits due to bug (revert not included), the maximum available energy will be deducted.
 If the contract runs normally or revert, only the energy needed for the execution of the commands will be deducted.

-2.&nbsp;Developer can set the proportion of the energy consumption it undertakes during the execution, this proportion cna be changed later.
+2.&nbsp;Developer can set the proportion of the energy consumption it undertakes during the execution, this proportion can be changed later.
 If the developer's energy is not enough, it will consume the caller's energy.

 3.&nbsp;Currently, the total energy available when trigger a contract is composed of caller fee limit and developer's share